punchagan/expense-tracker/README.md

   - Filter by categories for expenses
   - Filter by counterparty name
 - Mark transactions as ignored transactions from the UI
-- Assign one or more categories for transactions from the UI
+- Assign a category for transactions from the UI
 - Add remarks on transactions
 - Edit merchant (counterparty) names from the UI, since data from Banks usually truncates names.